This post may contain affiliate links.

-These plants will also attract helfpful insects to your guild, particularly good are the ones that will eat the larvae of moths that would otherwise harm your fruit tree (such as wasps).
+These plants will also attract helpful insects to your guild, particularly good are the ones that will eat the larvae of moths that would otherwise harm your fruit tree (such as wasps).

-Lastly, be sure to include plants that deter pests in your guild.
-These will protect your fruit tree from grazers who will want to nibble on greens or chomp on baby fruit.
-Some of our favorites are marigolds (which can help deter rabbits) and daffodils (which can help deter deer).
-Other pest-deterring plants include alliums, such as chives or garlic; and aromatic herbs, such as rosemary and sage.
-We like to include a variety of these plants so that they bloom at different times of year.
+Make sure to include a variety of these plants so that they bloom at different times of the year.
 The daffodils will bloom just as the tree is putting out buds, protecting those delicate buds from roving deer hungry for greenery after a long winter!

 Caring for your guild

 When you first plant your fruit tree guild you’ll need to water regularly to give your plants a good start, especially if they are raised in a sheet mulch bed.
 Over time, the steps you have taken to provide mulching layers and well-nourished soil that retains moisture will mean that you do not have to water as often.